Casey Jones: Fatal accident

 Unbeknownst to Jones, three separate trains were in the station at Vaughan.
 The No. 83, a double-header freight train (located to the north and headed south), which had been delayed, and the No. 72, a long freight train (located to the south and headed north), were both on the passing track to the east of the main line.
 The combined length of the two trains was ten cars longer than the length of the east passing track, causing some of the cars to be stopped on the main line.
 The two sections of No. 26 had arrived from Canton earlier, and required a saw-by maneuver to get to the house track west of the main line.
-The saw-by maneuver required that No. 83 back up onto the main line in order to allow No. 72 to move northward and pull its overlapping cars off the main line and onto the east side track from the south switch, thus allowing the two sections of No. 26 to gain access to the house track.
+The saw-by maneuver required No. 83 to back up onto the main line, to allow No. 72 to move northward and pull its overlapping cars off the main line and onto the east side track from the south switch.
+This allowed the two sections of No. 26 to gain access to the house track.
 The saw-by, however, left the rear cars of No. 83 overlapping above the north switch and on the main line, directly in Jones' path.
 As workers prepared a second saw-by to let Jones pass, an air hose broke on No. 72, locking its brakes and leaving the last four cars of No. 83 on the main line.